RedwoodJS 4

 00:44:45 - Dom Saadi

-Yeah, it's like depending on where you want to start, sometimes you'd want to be like, most of it happens like when you're logged in, the hooks are like not useful.
-When you're not logged in, they like don't do anything.
+Yeah, it's like, depending on where you want to start, most of it happens when you're logged in.
+The hooks are not useful when you're not logged in.
+They don't do anything.

 00:44:58 - Nick Taylor